michaelito80us/michaelito80us/README.md

 Hi 👋 My name is Michael Epelboim
 =================================

-Front End Developer
+Full Stack Developer
 -------------------

 After co-founding an Ed-Tech startup, I realized I needed to learn to code.
 My initial steps were online tutorials, then I delved deeper into a coding BootCamp.
 After graduating, I began freelancing, predominantly within the Chinese WeChat mini-programs ecosystem and on Ruby on Rails projects.
 Eventually, I started teaching coding.
 Later, I widened my skill set to include JavaScript-based technologies.
 This encompassed front-end frameworks such as React (a library, not a framework), Angular, and Next.js, as well as back-end technologies including Node, Express, and Koa.
 I also gained knowledge in handling both SQL and NoSQL databases.
 My journey has provided me with a diverse toolkit ready to tackle various programming challenges.
 The journey began in 2019 and continues until this day

-* 🌍  I'm currently based in Barcelona but open to relocating to Amsterdam or Berlin
+* 🌍  I'm currently based in Barcelona but open to relocating within Europe
 * ✉️  You can contact me at [mepelboim@outlook.com](mailto:mepelboim@outlook.com)
 * 🚀  I'm currently working on [YouCoder](http://youcoder.io)
 * 🧠  I'm learning how to use Supabase